Dr Franziska E Kohlt

 I am an expert on Lewis Carroll and holder of the Inaugural USC Carrollian Fellowship, and editor of the Lewis Carroll Review.

-I have engaged in extensive engagement and consultancy work, and have appeared international broadcast and print media, including on BBC “In Our Time”, to speak about Automata, and “The Forum” to explore Mirrors and Moths.
+I have an extensive engagement and consultancy portfolio, and have appeared international broadcast and print media, including on BBC “In Our Time”, to speak about Alice in Wonderland and Automata, and “The Forum” to explore Mirrors and Moths.
 I authored Audible original Sleep and Folklore in Popular Culture (2022), worked as curator, for instance with the Royal Entomological Society, and as consultant, amongst others with the Catholic Climate Action Laudato Si.
-I am also a past translator for Marvel Comics.
+I am also a former translator for Marvel Comics.

 Research interests